redhat-appstudio/rhtap-cli/README.md

 ```

 With the following attributes:
-- `enabled`: A boolean value to toggle the unique feature
+- `enabled`: A boolean value to toggle the unique product
-- `namespace`: The namespace in which the feature will be deployed
+- `namespace`: The namespace in which the product will be deployed
-- `properties`: A set of key-value pairs to define the feature's properties
+- `properties`: A set of key-value pairs to define the product's properties

 This data can be leveraged for templating using the [`values.yaml.tpl`](#template-functions) file.